ECCC-MSC/open-data/README.md

 1. Validate [status of open tickets](http://gitlab.ssc.etg.gc.ca/ec-msc/dps/issues?label_name%5B%5D=Public+documentation)
 2. Management sign-off
-3. Publication to MSC Datamart
+3. Publication to canada.ca: TO COMPLETE
-  * This requires a ticket assigned to SSC (add more info here)
-4. Publication to the [ECCC-MSC GitHub repository](https://github.com/ECCC-MSC) once the MSC Datamart version has been updated
-5. Announce the new version of the documentation through the appropriate channels
+4. Announce the new version of the documentation through the appropriate channels
   * Channels to consider, internally: TBD, externally: [dd-info] and [GeoMet-Info]